cloud-coder/api-economy/README.md

 4. Click **Add Parameter** and describe the `{id}` parameter with the following:
 	1. Name: id
 	2. Located in: Path
-5. Notice that the response is a JSON object.
+5. Click the **GET /pokemon/{id}** box and scroll down to the response schema.
+Notice that the response is a **object** (ie JSON).
 If you wanted to define a more specific JSON schema, you can create a definition object with the Pokemon attributes.
 For now, let's leave the defaults so you don't let those Pokemon run away!

 	![New Operation](images/operation.png)

 6. Save the changes.
-7. Switch to the Assembly.
+7. Click the Assembly tab at the top.
-8. Drag the Operation Switch to the action before the Invoke.
+8. Drag the **Operation Switch** to the action before the Invoke.
 9. Select the dropdown beside **Case** and select `get /pokemon`.
-10. Click **Add Case** and add select `get /pokemon/{id}`.
+10. Click **+ Case** and select `get /pokemon/{id}`.
 11. Click the X button to close the action.
 At this point both operations use the same assembly.
 The `get /pokemon/{id}` requires a different endpoint to be invoked that obtains an individual pokemon instead of all pokemons.
 12. Drag the existing Invoke action to the `get /pokemon` operation.
 13. Drag another Invoke action into the case for `get /pokemon/{id}` and enter the URL https://pokemons.mybluemix.net/api/pokemons/{id}.
 Uncheck `Stop on error` since you won't define any error handling logic.
-14. Scroll down to the bottom of the Invoke action, under response object variable, enter `pokemon`.
 14. Both cases should use the activity-log.
 In the next section, you will add an action specific to the `get /pokemon/{id}` flow.

 	![Assembly](images/assembly.png)